rageworx/DataRecoveryTool_MinGW-W64/README.md

   -s, --size <size>                   [OPTIONAL] Target file size (bytes) for single-file recovery (requires --cluster) -l, --no-log                        [OPTIONAL] Disable logging found files and their location (default: LOGGING ENABLED)
 ```
-* When the `--recover` argument is specified and deleted files are found, you will be prompted to choose specific files to recover or recover all files.
+* When the `--recover` and/or `--analyze` argument is specified and deleted files are found, you will be prompted to choose specific files to process or process all files.
-*

 ## Examples